igorlogius/igorlogius/README.md

 To `report a bug`, `make a suggestion` or `ask a question`, open an issue [>> here <<](https://github.com/igorlogius/igorlogius/issues/new/choose)

-If the issue relates to a repository, please start the title with `[repository]`.
+If the issue relates to a existing repository, please start the title with `[repository name]`.

 #### Security issues